MicrosoftDocs/Viva/Teams-insights/teams-app-install.md

 # Install the Teams insights app

 This section describes how to install the Insights Teams app for yourself.
-(If you are an admin who is tasked with installing the Insights Teams app for an organization, see [Admin tasks: Quick-start guide](#admin-tasks-quick-start-guide).)
+(If you are an admin who is tasked with installing the Insights Teams app for an organization, see [Admin tasks](teams-app-admin-tasks.md).)

 1. Open Microsoft Teams on the web or in a desktop client.